 In this example of a Version 2 Level 01A product, the filename GEDI02_A_2019110014613_O01991_01_T04905_02_003_01_V002.h5 indicates:

 In this example of a Version 2 Level 02B product, the filename GEDI02_B_2019110045136_O01993_01_T02061_02_003_01_V002.h5 indicates:

 The GEDI Product Long Name (i.e., Collection-Level) convention provides useful information regarding all GEDI products.

 Below is an example of a GEDI Level 1B product.
-All GEDI Product Long Names for both Version 1 and Version 2 follow the same basic structure.
+All GEDI Product Long Names for Version 2 follow the same basic structure.

-The GEDI L1B Geolocated Waveform Data Global Footprint Level V001 collection has the following characteristics:
+The GEDI L1B Geolocated Waveform Data Global Footprint Level V002 collection has the following characteristics: